This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 RVK Brewing Company, Aegisgardur (This brewery actually did a collaboration brew with a similarly named brewery near us in Minnesota and that was how we first heard of this brewery and added it to our ongoing travel list!)
 Barion Bryggjan

-We rounded out our day in Reykjavik by having dinner at Islenski Barinn where we tried fermented shark and other Icelandic dishes.
+We rounded out our day in Reykjavik by having dinner at Islenski Barinn where we tried fermented shark and other traditional Icelandic dishes.